CodingItWrong/riverbed-api/README.md

 # Riverbed API

-Backend API for Riverbed, an app for creating CRUD apps with interactivity with no programming.
+Backend API for Riverbed, an app for creating interactive CRUD apps with no programming.

 ## Getting Started